 The MIP OAM insertion process inserts OAM traffic units that are generated in the ETHDi_FT_Sk process into the stream of traffic units.

-For all ETH_CI_D received on any but the data input port, the SA field is overwritten with the MI_MEP_MAC value.
+For all ETH_CI_D received on any but the data input port, the SA field is overwritten with the MI_MIP_MAC value.
 In the M_SDU field the Ethertype value is overwritten with the OAM Ethertype value (89-02) and the MEL field is overwritten with the MI_MEL value.

 This ensures that every generated OAM field has the correct SA, Ethertype and MEL.